lsst/dp0_lsst_io/docs/delegate-resources/virtual-events.rst

 The annual Rubin Data Academy offers a one-week virtual program of hands-on learning, with time for networking and co-working.
 Students with no prior experience are especially welcome.

-`See the Rubin Data Academy webpage for more information <https://rubinobservatory.org/for-scientists/events-deadlines/events-rda>`_.
+See the `Rubin Data Academy webpage <https://rubinobservatory.org/for-scientists/events-deadlines/events-rda>`_ for more information.

 .. toctree::